 Vincent Cardillo, MBA

-In my initial article, I remarked that private-equity backed multilocation group practices, or dental service organizations (DSOs), are becoming more influential and controlling a larger portion of the dental market space.
-In my 20-plus years of experience growing DSOs, I’ve identified all successful and developing offices’ progress through Six Stages of Growth.
-Hence, as you transition from solo practitioner (Stage 1) to entrepreneurial (Stage 2) with two to three office locations, following these progressive steps will develop your foundation for further expansion.
+In my first article, I noted that private-equity-backed multilocation group practices or dental service organizations (DSOs) are becoming more influential and are controlling a larger portion of the dental market.
+In my 20-plus years of experience growing DSOs, I’ve identified all successful, developing groups’ progress through Six Stages of Growth.
+Therefore, as you transition from solo practitioner (Stage 1), through entrepreneurial (Stage 2), to foundation development (Stage 3), to platform for growth (Stage 4), to organizational evolution (Stage 5), and finally, to leadership and vision (Stage 6), following these progressive steps will facilitate your ongoing growth.

 Spotlight sponsored by Henry Schein’s Dentrix Enterprise

 For example, you’ll need to determine who needs to be part of certain conference calls and how often.
 In addition to regular calls, you’ll need to establish how often small or large live meetings or events will occur, where they will be held, and who will attend.
 You may also want to consider incentivizing this process.
 For example, invite a top performer to attend with his or her supervisor.
 This type of employee incentive positively impacts future leadership development opportunities.
 While live meetings may present significant costs and scheduling challenges, using virtual meeting space is a good alternative.
 Whichever communication methods you use, ensure that participants are prepared, contributing, and engaged in the process.
 It’s important that the entire organization is well-informed on everything that’s happening in the organization.
 Use communication as an opportunity to instill the values and culture that has made you who you are and who you will become.

 Six Stages of Growth: Summary